 5-year stock performance of Alibaba, Tencent, Naspers and Prosus (re-based to 100)

 This looks to be a classic opportunity described in many books on value investing.
-Generally strong companies led by great management / founders face temporary issues.
-Market tends to exaggerate the magnitude of problems and overreacts with share prices discounting far worse scenarios than how things develop in reality.
+Generally, strong companies led by great management/founders face temporary issues.
+The market tends to exaggerate the magnitude of problems and overreacts, with share prices discounting far worse scenarios than how things develop in reality.

-I don’t think Chinese government wants to ‘kill’ those business.
-Some change of rules of the games may impact economics, but not business models of these leading companies.
+I don’t think the Chinese government wants to ‘kill’ those business.
+Some changes of rules of the games may impact economics, but not the business models of these leading companies.

 What holds me up from investing in Chinese tech?

-The sector has been a stellar performer for many years and even after recent corrections the sector is only back to 2020 levels.
+The sector has been a stellar performer for many years, and even after the recent correction,s the sector is only back to 2020 levels.

-The reason I provide these arguments including factors that hold me back is to show the importance of knowing your circle of competence.
-It is also important to focus on downside risks before thinking about upside too much.
+The reason I provide these arguments, including factors that hold me back, is to show the importance of knowing your circle of competence.
+It is also important to focus on downside risks before thinking about the upside too much.

-Two of my core holdings, Berkshire and Loews, have reported quite strong second-quarter results last week benefiting from economic recovery.
-I plan to share my key thoughts in the next few days in My Portfolio section of the website.
+Two of my core holdings, Berkshire and Loews, have reported quite strong second-quarter results last week, benefiting from economic recovery.
+I plan to share my key thoughts in the next few days in the My Portfolio section of the website.